darrenburgess/Accounts-Modular-User-Accounts-Management-for-FileMaker/README.md

 4. Create a layout for account management in the master file
 	* This will be the UI layout used to manage accounts.
 	* The TO context for this layout should be GLOBAL.
-	* Create, or rename, a table occurance that will be used by a portal this layout called 'Account'.
+	* Create, or rename, a table occurance that will be used by a portal on this layout called 'Account'.
 	* Connect the TO for the GLOBAL table to the TO for the Account table using the 'X' comparative operator connecting GLOBAL::Accounts_Constant to Accounts::id

 ###Value Lists and Privilege Sets